DZone

 • Hearing difficulties: Hear sounds or speech during video calls or have issues comprehending what is said during such calls.

-• Motor skills limitations: Near impossibilities when trying to operate small buttons or when being required to get precise with the controls.
+• Motor skills limitations: Near impossibilities when trying to operate small buttons or being required to get precise with the controls.

 • Cognitive load: Problem in handling complicated displays or having a problem shifting from one interface to another.

-Introducing accessibility guidelines into telehealth platforms requires developers to design solutions where older adults can find utilization more comfortable than in conventional systems.
+Introducing accessibility guidelines into telehealth platforms requires developers to design solutions where older adults can find utilization more comfortable than conventional systems.

 Adhering to WCAG Guidelines in React